tristan-kennedy/board-game-app/README.md

 # Board-Game-App
-Application which allows users to search, sort, collect, review, and view board games, using data from the Board Game Geek API.
+Application which allows users to search, sort, collect, review, and src.view.view board games, using data from the Board Game Geek API.

 Team No. 9
 Members: